Rayya12/Team7-Webinar1/README.md

 ---

 ## 🚀 How to Run the Project
-note: dont forget to create .env.local with your Gemini API Key
+note: dont forget to create .env.local with your Gemini API Key in the folder

 ### Step 1.
 Clone the Repository
 ```bash